 When you work from home, contact often becomes hard.
 Ensure that your coworkers and clients have multiple ways to reach you when you’re needed.
 Always share your email address, any social media accounts where you’re available, your business phone number, Skype username, and so on.

 12. Create a file share system

-If your employer doesn’t enforce a company file sharing system, sign up for a safe third-party solution.
+Sign up for a safe third-party solution if your employer doesn’t enforce a company file-sharing system.
 Many professionals prefer services such as Google Drive and Dropbox for their safety and reliability.
 Once you have your account, you can begin sharing files online and remotely.

 13. Stay connected

 Don’t neglect your colleagues!
-Many work from home employees get lonely and feel alone when not being in contact with their team.
+Many work-from-home employees get lonely and feel alone when not in contact with their team.
 Make sure you have a way to chit chat, catch up with friends, and lighten up your mood with the company of your coworkers.

 14. Attend your meetings